christophebedard/christophebedard.github.io/_posts/2019-06-06-ros-tracing-message-flow.md

 #### ROS
 {: .no_toc}

-[Robot Operating System](http://www.ros.org/) (ROS) is an open-source framework and a set of libraries and tools for robotics software development.
+[Robot Operating System](https://ros.org/) (ROS) is an open-source framework and a set of libraries and tools for robotics software development.
 Although it has "Operating System" in its name, it's not really an OS!

 Its main feature is probably the implementation of the publish-subscribe pattern.
-[Nodes](http://wiki.ros.org/ROS/Concepts), which are modular "processes" designed to accomplish a specific task, can publish on, or subscribe to, one or more topics to send/receive messages.
+[Nodes](https://wiki.ros.org/ROS/Concepts), which are modular "processes" designed to accomplish a specific task, can publish on, or subscribe to, one or more topics to send/receive messages.
 By launching multiple nodes (either from your own package or from a package someone else made), you can accomplish complex tasks!

 #### Trace Compass
 {: .no_toc}

-[Trace Compass](https://www.eclipse.org/tracecompass/) is an open source [trace](https://github.com/tuxology/tracevizlab/tree/master/labs/001-what-is-tracing) viewer and analysis framework designed to solve performance issues.
+[Eclipse Trace Compass](https://eclipse.dev/tracecompass/) is an open source [trace](https://github.com/tuxology/tracevizlab/tree/master/labs/001-what-is-tracing) viewer and analysis framework designed to solve performance issues.
 It supports many trace formats, and provides numerous useful analyses & views out of the box, such as the kernel resources and control flow views.
 Users can also use its API to implement their own analyses, which is what I did!

 ### Topic